 The house was built in 1790 for John Pinney, slave plantation owner and sugar merchant.
-It was also where the enslaved African Pero lived.
+It was also where the enslaved man of African descent, Pero Jones lived.

 Above stairs you’ll see: